-If your toilet randomly runs throughout the day or you hear a ghost flush in the middle of the night and shaking the handle doesn’t produce any noticeable results, there could be a variety of culprits.
+If your toilet randomly runs throughout the day or you hear a ghost flush in the middle of the night, there could be a variety of culprits.

 Why My Toilet Randomly Runs?

-There’s plenty of reasons why you’re toilet could be non-stop running, but here’s some of the most common:
+There are plenty of reasons why you’re toilet could be non-stop running, but here are some of the most common:

 - Your chain could be too short, keeping your flapper from fully sealing to its seat